8 Geometric Properties

 \[ \boxed{\begin{aligned} &I_x=\int_A y^2 d A \\ &I_y=\int_A x^2 d A \\ &I_z=J=\int_A r^2 d A \\ \end{aligned}} \tag{8.2}\]

-In this text, we will use common shapes or a composite of common shapes for our cross-sections.
-Appendix E includes formulas to calculate the moment of inertia.
+Keep in mind that this text uses common shapes or a composite of common shapes for cross-sections.
+Appendix E includes formulas to calculate the second moment of area.
 Part of Appendix E is reproduced in Figure 8.5.
-Each row of the table includes a common shape with the centroid marked, and formulas for determining the moment of inertia of the area about the x-, y-, and z-centroidal axes.
-Note that these equations are valid only for the axes passing through the centroid of the area and are written as \(\overline{I_{x^{\prime}}}\), \(\overline{I_{y^{\prime}}}\), and J respectively.
-The bar notation is used to signify that the moment of inertia is being calculated around the centroidal axes.
+Each row of the table includes a common shape with the centroid marked and with formulas for determining the second moment of area about the centroidal axes x, y, and z.
+Note that these equations are valid only for the axes passing through the area’s centroid and are written as \(\overline{I_{x^{\prime}}}\), \(\overline{I_{y^{\prime}}}\), and J respectively.
+The bar notation is used to signify that the second moment of area is being calculated around the centroidal axes.

-As noted previously, structural sections are often combinations of these standard shapes called composite sections.
-Similar to calculating centroids we will break these composite sections into common shapes and find the moment of inertia of these individual shapes.
-When we calculate each individual shape’s moment of inertia, we need to ensure that they are all about the same axis.
-The parallel axis theorem provides a method for calculating the moment of inertia of an area about an axis parallel to an axis passing through the centroid, given that the moment of inertia about the latter axis is known.
+As noted previously, structural sections, called composite sections, are often combinations of these standard shapes.
+As with calculating centroids, we break these composite sections into common shapes and find the second moment of area of these individual shapes.
+When calculating each individual shape’s second moment of area, we must ensure that they are all about the same axis.

-\[ \begin{aligned} & I_x=\int\left(y^{\prime}+d_y\right)^2 d A \\ & I_x=\int\left(y^{\prime}\right)^2 d A+2 d_y \int y^{\prime} d A+d_y^2 \int d A \end{aligned} \]
+\[ \begin{aligned} & I_x=\int\left(y^{\prime}+d_y\right)^2 d A \\ & I_x=\int\left(y^{\prime}\right)^2 d A+2 d_y \int y^{\prime} d A+d_y^2 \int d A \end{aligned}\text{ .} \]

-\[ \boxed{I_x=\overline{I_{x^{\prime}}}+A d_y^2} \tag{8.3}\]
+\[ \boxed{I_x=\overline{I_{x^{\prime}}}+A d_y^2}\text{ .} \tag{8.3}\]

-A similar process is used to find an expression for Iy:
+A similar process is used to find an expression for Iy.

-\[ \boxed{I_y=\overline{I_{y^{\prime}}}+A d_x^2} \tag{8.4}\]
+\[ \boxed{I_y=\overline{I_{y^{\prime}}}+A d_x^2}\text{ ,} \tag{8.4}\]

-\(\overline{I_{x^{\prime}}}\) , \(\overline{I_{y^{\prime}}}\) = moment of inertia of that area with respect to a parallel axis passing through the centroid of the area [m4, in.4]
+\(\overline{I_{x^{\prime}}}\) , \(\overline{I_{y^{\prime}}}\) = Second moment of area with respect to a parallel axis passing through the centroid of the area [m4, in.4]

-A = area [m2, in.2]
+A = Area [m2, in.2]

-dx, dy = perpendicular distance between the given axis and the parallel centroidal axis [m, in.]
+dx, dy = Perpendicular distance between the given axis and the parallel centroidal axis [m, in.]

 Summary